mathesh-me/docker-articles/docker-buildx-bake/docker-buildx-bake.md

 If you don't have Docker Buildx installed on your system, you can install it by running the following command:

-- For Debian/Ubuntu based systems:
+- For Debian/Ubuntu-based systems:

 ```bash
 apt install docker-buildx-plugin
 docker buildx install
 ```

-- For Fedora/CentOS based systems:
+- For Fedora/CentOS-based systems:

 ```bash
 yum install docker-buildx-plugin
 docker buildx install
 ```

-- If you have Docker Desktop installed on your system, Just update Docker Desktop to the latest version.<br>
+- If you have Docker Desktop installed on your system, just update Docker Desktop to the latest version.<br>

 ### Working with Docker Buildx Bake